Seven Healthy (And Active) Summer Date Ideas Around Boston

 Swim at the Mirabella Pool and snack at the Boston Public Market

-First: Head to the Mirabella pool in the North End, where you can buy a day pass for $3 and lounge by the water, play catch, or heck, have a cannon ball contest—we won’t judge.
+First: Head to the Mirabella pool in the North End, where you can swim for free and lounge by the water, play catch, or heck, have a cannon ball contest—we won’t judge.
 Or even bring some goggles and a cap and swim laps.